nvim-telekasten/telekasten.nvim/BACKLOG.md

 - [ ] yt video

 ## Dones
+- [x] document and suggest colors for Calendar nav buttons, they look weird in gruvbox
 - [x] initial support for special links
   - links to headings
   - links to paragraphs